orbit-stabilizer/React/README.md

-# React-Redux
+# React
-For React/Redux projects... big and small.
+For React projects... big and small.